MASangys/wikipedia.zh/Page/Draft:佛教的創世主.md

   -
   -
   -
+  -
 <!-- end list -->

 1.
 2.
-3. Cook, Francis, Chʿeng Wei Shih Lun (*Three Texts on Consciousness Only*), Numata Center, Berkeley, 1999, , pp. 20-21.
-4. Parimal G. Patil.
+3. Parimal G. Patil.
 Against a Hindu God: Buddhist Philosophy of Religion in India.
 New York: Columbia University Press, 2009. pp. 3-4, 61-66 with footnotes, .